Nunchakus888/PepeBomb/README.md

 # PepeBomb

+### Prerequisites

+* Node.js - v18.17.1 or v20.3.0 or higher. ( v19 is not supported.)
+* If you are not installed node.js, please refer to the [Node.js](https://nodejs.org/en/download/) documentation.
+* Node is installed with npm or yarn or pnpm in the terminal.

 ### production deployment

-1. deploy to your own server
+1. deploy to your own server, please use the following commands to build and start the server.
   ```bash
   pnpm build
   pnpm start